-Tim Tebow is always on the list when considering the best college quarterbacks of all time.
+Tim Tebow is arguably the best college quarterback of all time.
 During his tenure at the University of Florida, he achieved 9,285 passing yards, 88 passing touchdowns, 2,947 rushing yards, and 57 rushing touchdowns.
-He also led the University of Florida to two BCS National Championships and two SEC Championships.
+Tebow also led the University of Florida to two BCS National Championships and two SEC Championships.
 In addition to these accomplishments, Tebow broke 28 individual school records at the University of Florida and holds career records for QB rushing yards, total rushing touchdowns, completion percentage, passing efficiency, and total touchdowns in general.
 Due to his outstanding record, Tim Tebow will always be remembered as one of the greatest college quarterbacks of all time.

 2. Vince Young

-Though a non-traditional choice, Vince Young is often considered one of the greats.
-During his four years at the University of Texas, he achieved 8,964 passing yards, 46 touchdowns, and a high completion percentage.
+Though a non-traditional choice, Vince Young is often considered one of the greats among college football quarterbacks.
+During his four years at the University of Texas, Young achieved 8,964 passing yards, 46 touchdowns, and a 61.8% completion percentage.
 While he never took home the Heisman Award, he won the Maxwell Award in 2005 for the best player in college football.
 He was also voted the Big 12 Male Athlete of the Year following that season.
-Thanks to his leadership during an 11-1 season in 2004 and a national championship title in 2005, Vince Young is easily one of the best college quarterbacks of all time.
+Thanks to his leadership during an 11-1 season in 2004 and a National Championship title in 2005, Vince Young is easily one of the best college quarterbacks of all time.

 3. Cam Newton